timdrysdale/opal/README.md

 ## Usage
-As a standalone application, you can find an `main` method in `main.cpp` with some tests.
-Tests are now in the `tests` folder.
+As a standalone application, you can find an `main` method in `tests.cpp` with some tests.
 You can do your own, include it in your application, and so on.
 Recompile and execute.

 As a library link appropriately and go.

-As a Unity plugin, drop the generated .dll in the Plugins folder and create an opal subdirectory with the .cu and Common.h (see below).
+As a Unity plugin, drop the generated .dll in the Plugins folder and create an `Opal` subdirectory.
 If the target platform is Linux, do the same but with the .so.
+Put in that folder
+the `optix` folder (see below).
+You have to copy the `Common.h`, `Complex.h` and  `traceFunctions.h` also in the `Opal` folder.

-Note that CUDA programs are compiled in execution time with NVRTC.
-They are read from the `OPTIX_SAMPLES_SDK_DIR` location as set in the code.
+Note that CUDA programs are compiled at runtime with NVRTC.
+They are inside the `optix` folder.
+They are read with the `baseDir` variable and `optixPrograms` variables or  from the `OPTIX_SAMPLES_SDK_DIR` location if sutil is used.
 See also `sutil.cpp` in the Optix SDK, lines 848 and 335.
-In the chosen directory you should put all the .cu files and the `Common.h` file.
 They can be changed without recompiling all the code.
-Any other change made in the .cu files is ignored unless copied to that location.
+With Unity, even recompiling, any  change made in the .cu files is ignored unless copied to the plugin location.
 When building an executable with Unity, you have either to use a specific script to create the cudaDir and copy the .cu and .h files to it, or just create and copy manually after the build is done.
 In the end, along with the Unity executable and files you need to have this specific folder and files

 ### Usage remarks
 * Sometimes the simulation enters in an infinite tracing loop due to precision errors in the intersections.
 Changing the value of the minEpsilon parameter usually solve this issue.
+We have added a preprocessor tag in `Common.h` to use a technique for avoiding self-intersections.
+But this is going to introduce some small precision errors in the computed electric field, since the ray lengths are modified due to a displacement.
+If you do not need very high accuracy (which is the usual case) you can  uncomment it.
+Otherwise keep it, but then you have to tune minEpsilon, which is not scale-invariant.
+If your simulation gets stuck in a launch, try uncommenting it.
+If it is no longer stuck but you need high precision, comment it again an tune minEpsilon until it is removed.
 * Avoid placing receivers so that the radius of the receiver sphere overlaps walls or other interacting elements.
 Depending on the particular case, the result may be incorrect.
 This is specially important if you use penetration.
 In general, if the radius do not overlap, the result will be correct.
 * If you do not enable depolarization, the results are correct for horizontal and vertical elements (or just slightly leaning) in the scene, because we are assuming it for the polarization and reflections.
 In addition, we assume that transmitter and receiver have the same polarization.